rbipin/cidr-ip-calculator/web/README.md

 # CIDR IP Range and Notation Calculator

-A fun web applicaiton in angular and python that can help you convert CIDR notation to IP Range and vice versa
+A fun web applicaiton in angular and python that can help you convert CIDR notation to IP Range and vice versa.